melpon/wandbox/README.rst

 You can also access via API: https://github.com/melpon/wandbox/blob/master/kennel2/API.rst

-These programs licensed by Boost Software License 1.0.
+These programs are licensed by Boost Software License 1.0.

 Wandbox on Your Editor
 ----------------------